-The longer the soup simmers, the better the flavors will meld.
+The longer the vegetable soup simmers, the better the flavors will meld.
 This is one of those recipes that gets better the longer it sits, so I’ll often make it on the weekend when I’m cooking something else & we won’t eat it until a day or two later.
 If you’re making it to eat the same night, let it simmer at least 30 minutes.

 Powered by Facebook Comments